HardikLGupta/portfolio/index.md

 <br>
 ## My Learning Journey
-My journey started in Jan 2016 which included understanding different aspect of this field from scratch.
+My journey started in January 2016 which included understanding different aspect of this field from scratch.
 To summarise it involved answering

-1. Why Data Science - Understand the importance of data and role it plays in building products and data monetisation
+1. Why Data Science: Understand the importance of data and role it plays in building products and data monetisation
-2. Components of Data Science - Understand different blocks - Programming, Statistics and Maths, Algorithms, Product thinking and Domain knowledge
+2. Components of Data Science: Understand different blocks - Programming, Statistics and Maths, Algorithms, Product thinking and Domain knowledge
-3. Learn Data Science - Scouting for resources, from short term course to masters and still learning every single day
+3. Learn Data Science: Scouting for resources, from short term course to masters and still learning every single day

 While this journey has been very rewarding, I realised all of this which I learnt over a period of time could be covered in a shorter time only if I had proper guidance or a mentor.
 And this where I can help.